LILINOpenGitHub/Labeling-Tool/README.md

 Creat the [names](https://github.com/LILINOpenGitHub/Labeling-Tool/blob/main/GYNet_AIFIRE_Label.names) file at the folder. <BR>
 Click File->Open Project for the pictures. <BR>
 Select the object name and label the object on the picture. <BR>
+Delete an object.
+Select the labeling and click delete key. <BR>

 # What is the next
 Visit [Colab for YOLO training] (https://github.com/LILINOpenGitHub/Colab-YOLO-Tiny).